moonlight-mod/moonlight-mod.github.io/docs/dev/setup.md

   - receives the loaded config and detected extensions from `node-preload`
   - loads extensions and installs their Webpack modules and patches
 - `core-extensions`: built-in extensions that come with every moonlight install, mostly libraries
-- `types`: types for moonlight's core, core extensions, and plugin manifests/exports
+- `types`: types for moonlight's core, core extensions, and extension manifests/exports

 ## Build system